javeke/findthequeen/README.md

 After the server has started, run the following command to start connecting to the server as a player.
 Replace the `HOST` with the actual host ip address and that the server is running on.
 Ensure that both device have network connectivity.

+You may have to run `ipconfig` on Windows or `ip addr` on Linux to determine the correct ip address to use based on the number of network adapters you have installed on your machine.

 `python client.py <HOST>`